Layona1981/Bioinfo_BMMB_852/HW_10/Variant_Caller_Results.md

 | --- | --- | --- | --- | --- |
 | NC_000913.3 | 345678 | G | T | 100 |

-Data was obtained with help from AI toll